SimonBrenninger/ddca_ss2025/lib/vga_ctrl/doc.md

 The provided reference implementation of the `vga_ctrl` core produces a VGA output signal with a resolution of 640x480 pixels.

-The core has two interfaces: an internal, FIFO-like, one consisting of `frame_start`, `pix_color` and `pix_ack`, and one responsible for providing the actual VGA signls.
+The core has two interfaces: an internal, FIFO-like, one consisting of `frame_start`, `pix_color` and `pix_ack`, and one responsible for providing the actual VGA signals.
 This interface can be further partitioned into signals that are directly connected to the VGA connector (`vga_hsync`, `vga_vsync`) and signals that are fed into the board's ADV7123 DAC (`vga_dac_*`).
 The below image illustrates this: